Villa di Corliano in San Giuliano Terme

 Today exclusive location where found hospitality during travel e holidays or where to organize private events, parties e weddings.

 The history of Villa di Corliano

-An excellent example of the economic force that the Pisan aristocracy invested in the 16th century, the villa of Corliano in 1616 was described by the Florentine Vincenzo Pitti How "The most beautiful palace that is around Pisa".
+An excellent example of the economic force that the Pisan aristocracy invested in the 16th century, the villa of Corliano in 1616 was described by the Florentine Vincenzo Pitti like "The most beautiful palace that is around Pisa".

-The current aspect is due to an intervention of the second half of the eighteenth century conducted by the architect Ignazio Pellegrini, repeatedly called by the Pisan client, as shown by his numerous assignments to redesign the "facies" of many residences of the surrounding countryside.
+The current appearance is due to an intervention of the second half of the eighteenth century conducted by the architect Ignazio Pellegrini, repeatedly called by the Pisan client, as shown by his numerous assignments to redesign the "facies" of many residences of the surrounding countryside.

 The façade, whose compact sixteenth-century structure was originally decorated a graffiti, was enriched by frames, niches and false openings that break the wall box.

 The result is a sort of diaphragm that connects the exterior with the interior, decorated in the 1593 by the painter Andrea Boscoli with mythological scenes, allegories of the months and zodiacal signs.